cocos/cocos-engine/native/docs/LINTER_AUTOFIX_GUIDE.md

 * The issues reported here all come from `clangd` the language server, which only supports a subset of `clang-tidy` rules.
 * It appears to be no 'fix-all' option in the editor.

-This is where the `Command Runner` extension comes in and saves the day: we can assign a suitable key binding to run any CLI commands, e.g. invoke `clang-tidy` itself and fix all the issues in the current file!
+This is where the `Command Runner` extension comes in and saves the day: we can assign a suitable key binding to run any CLI commands, e.g. invoke the `clang-tidy` proper and fix all the issues in the current file!

 * Open the VSCode settings (JSON) and add the following property:

     ![](imgs/vscode-settings.png)

-    ```json
+    ```js
     "command-runner.commands": {
         "tidy": "clang-tidy -fix '${file}'"
     }